-Women in Europe for a Common Future (WECF) was officially registered as a foundation in 1994 in the Netherlands following an initiative of European women to work together on sustainable development following the “Earth Summit” in Rio de Janeiro, Brazil, in 1992.
+WECF was officially registered as a foundation in 1994 in the Netherlands as Women in Europe for a Common Future, following an initiative of European women to work together on sustainable development following the “Earth Summit” in Rio de Janeiro, Brazil, in 1992.

 Women from the European region who participated in the “Earth Summit” came together to create the network WECF because they recognized the catalyzing role women play in sustainable development as defined in the United Nations report “Our Common Future.”

 The philosophy of WECF has always been to enable local project partners and network members to conduct advocacy work themselves with support from WECF, whether at local, national or international levels, thus giving a direct voices to women and marginalized groups at the environmental policy table.
 This approach of combined advocacy and project work proved to be very successful and has become one of the strongest distinguishing aspects of the WECF network.

 During the Earth Summit in Rio de Janeiro in 1992 women were defined as a “major group” representing an important constituency of civil society.
 The “Agenda 21” which resulted from the Earth Summit recognizes nine major groups: 1) Women, 2) Children&Youth, 3) Indigenous People’s, 4) Farmers, 5) Local Authorities, 6) Business&Industry, 7) Workers&Trade-Unions, 8) Environmental NGOs and 9) Science&Technology.